maslovakate/AWS-DE-Certification/README.md

 ## Data Validation and Profiling
 **1. Completeness**

-Definition: Ensures all required data is present and no essential parts are missing.
+Ensures all required data is present and no essential parts are missing.

+Checks:
-Checks: Missing values, null counts, percentage of populated fields.
+- Missing values, null counts, percentage of populated fields.

+Importance:
-Importance: Missing data can lead to inaccurate analyses and insights.
+- Missing data can lead to inaccurate analyses and insights.

 **2. Consistency**

-Definition: Ensures data values are consistent across datasets and do not contradict each other.
+Ensures data values are consistent across datasets and do not contradict each other.

+Checks:
-Checks: Cross-field validation, comparing data from different sources or periods.
+- Cross-field validation, comparing data from different sources or periods.

+Importance:
-Importance: Inconsistent data can cause confusion and result in incorrect conclusions.
+- Inconsistent data can cause confusion and result in incorrect conclusions.

 **3. Accuracy**

-Definition: Ensures data is correct, reliable, and represents what it is supposed to.
+Ensures data is correct, reliable, and represents what it is supposed to.

+Checks:
-Checks: Comparing with trusted sources, validation against known standards or rules.
+- Comparing with trusted sources, validation against known standards or rules.

+Importance:
-Importance: Inaccurate data can lead to false insights and poor decision-making.
+- Inaccurate data can lead to false insights and poor decision-making.

 **4. Integrity**

 Ensures data maintains its correctness and consistency over its lifecycle and across systems.

+Checks:
-Checks: Referential integrity (e.g., foreign key checks in databases), relationship validations.
+- Referential integrity (e.g., foreign key checks in databases), relationship validations.

+Importance:
-Importance: Ensures relationships between data elements are preserved, and data remains trustworthy over time.
+- Ensures relationships between data elements are preserved, and data remains trustworthy over time.